-#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.

-#2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.

-The category #1 Aligned with E/S characteristics covers:

-- The sub-category #1A Sustainable covers sustainable investment with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments. #1 Aligned with E/S The category #1 Aligned with E/S The sub-category #1A Sustainable covers sustainable investment with environmental or social objectives. - The section of the E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments. #2 Other